Robdom87/Social-Media-Backend/README.md

-# spokenThoughts_API_routing
+# Social-Media-Backend

 ## Description
-spokenThoughts_API_routing creates the back end routing with which to create, view, update, and delete users, posts, and reactions within MongoDB.
+Social-Media-Backend creates the back end routing with which to create, view, update, and delete users, posts, and reactions within MongoDB.

 ## Installation
-spokenThoughts_API_routing does not require installation.
+Social-Media-Backend does not require installation.

-spokenThoughts_API_routing is dependant on MySQL being present in the users computer.
-Click here to downnload MySQL.
+Social-Media-Backend is dependant on MongoDB being present in the users computer.
+Click here to downnload MongoDB.

 ## Usage
 The user can view, add, update, and delete the following subjects: Users, Posts, and Reactions to the database.